 Transfer programs are popular throughout the country, but the EmBARK program (Engaging in the Mutually Beneficial Application of Resources & Knowledge) is the first program of its kind nationwide.
-We transfer dogs from overpopulated shelters around Ohio to the Capital Area Humane Society for adoption.
+We transfer dogs from overpopulated shelters around Ohio to Columbus Humane for adoption.

 But we don’t stop there.

 We wanted to help all dogs in our partner shelters, not just those that are transferred to our facility.
 Through the EmBARK program, we provide partner shelters with training, veterinary supplies and equipment necessary to vaccinate their entire populations upon admission and provide cleaner, more enriched living environments.
 We guarantee regular transfers of adoptable dogs to our facility and visit partner shelters often to provide continuous support and training.
 We also provide partner shelters support with data management and fund development.

 In 2013 we added a Mobile Adoption & Rescue Vehicle (MARV).
 This 32 ft.
 RV was converted to transport adoptable dogs, cats and rabbits throughout the community in style to promote adoption.